EnzoDeg40/pimp_my_new_lock/README.md

 ## Installation

-- Create image called `background` on git folder for set background image.
+- Create images called `background.png` and `avatar.png` in the git folder for setting images on lock screen.
 - Run `./install.sh` (`chmod +x install.sh` if needed).
-Images can be an animated gif.
+Images can be animated gifs.
 But video is not supported.

 ## Todo